znuny/manual/source/itsmfeatures/index.rst

 #############
 .. _PageNavigation itsmfeatures_index:

 ITSM Features are provided by way of package installation.
-The following feature set is available as a bundle or individual package and can be installed after installing the Prerequisite modules.
+The following feature set is available as a bundle or individual packages and can be installed after installing the prerequisite modules.

 Pre-requisite features are